Adjunct Faculty – Art History and Visual Culture

 POSITION ACCOUNTABILITIES AND ESSENTIAL FUNCTIONS

-• Teach and successfully deliver a maximum two sections per semester;
+• Teach and successfully deliver a maximum two sections per semester

-• Prepare syllabus for the review of the Department Chair;
+• Prepare syllabus for the review of the Department Chair

-• Attend all Liberal Arts Department meetings;
+• Attend all Liberal Arts Department meetings and at least one professional development training course per year

-• Deal promptly with all administrative responsibilities attached to this work.
+• Deal promptly with all administrative responsibilities attached to this work

 QUALIFICATIONS AND EXPERIENCE

-• MFA with specialty relative to the course being taught or other Master’s degree with at least 18 graduate credit hours relative to course content being taught is normally required;
+• MFA with specialty relative to the course being taught or other Master’s degree with at least 18 graduate credit hours relative to course content being taught is normally required.

-• However, candidates with significant, extensive, and relevant professional experience may also be considered — further details of CCS’s credentialing policy can be found here;
+• However, candidates with significant, extensive, and relevant professional experience may also be considered — further details of CCS’s credentialing policy can be found here.

-• Teaching experience at the college- or graduate-level is required;
+• Teaching experience at the college- or graduate-level is required.

 • Successful candidates must be committed to working with diverse student and community populations.